Pachacuti’s getaway spot in the Andes- he’d be shocked with all the traffic these days arriving at South America’s #1 tourist destination

 Remember, if you want to do the three-night/four-day classic Inca Trail trek, you need to book months in advance.
 It is mid-April as I write this and SAS Travel is already fully booked until the beginning of September!
 Each company is allocated a certain number of places on the trail and once they fill those up, that’s it.

 What to do if you are in Cusco and want to get a spot on the Inca Trail trek and can’t because all the permits have been long gone?
 Don’t despair.
-There are alternative treks which would also be worthwhile investments of your time and pay back in dramatic views and a great trekking experience.
-Check out this National Geographic article – Top Six Alternative Routes To Machu Picchu - for some great suggestions!
+There are alternative treks that would also be worthwhile investments of your time and repay in dramatic views and a great trekking experience.
+Check out this National Geographic article – Top Six Alternative Routes To Machu Picchu – for some great suggestions!

 Thank you for your great blog.
 I am leaving for a tour of Peru early August and walking the Inca Trail days 10-13.
 It looks fantastic and your photos are awesome.
 By the way I’m 70 years old but in fantastic shape and only hoping that the elevation won’t give me too much trouble.